About our Staff

 Brad Finkel, Director

 There are kids that never want to leave camp, and Brad is one of them.
 In fact, this will be Brad’s 31st summer at Chi.
-After many summers as a camper, counselor, Assistant Director and now Associate Director, Brad uses his undergraduate degrees from Indiana University in Jewish Studies, Telecommunications, Psychology, Business and Hebrew plus his Master’s degree from Spertus University to keep camp fun and running smoothly.
+After many summers as a camper, counselor, Assistant Director and now Director, Brad uses his undergraduate degrees from Indiana University in Jewish Studies, Telecommunications, Psychology, Business and Hebrew plus his Master’s degree from Spertus University to keep camp fun and running smoothly.

 Joelle Kelenson, Assistant Director